glitch-txs/w3-docs/docs/intro.md

 }
 ```

-You can also set a connection to a single wallet by using the wallet name or id as argument to the `connectW3` function:
+You can also set a connection to a single wallet by using the wallet's name as argument of the `connectW3` function:

 :::tip NOTE